sulu/sulu-docs/book/introduction/content-architecture.rst

 A more detailled documentation could be found in the section :doc:`../creating-a-basic-website/about-the-sulu-content-architecture`.

 Now you are really deep into the concepts of Sulu.
-So the next steop is to get started. :doc:`../getting-started/index`
+So the next step is to get started. :doc:`../getting-started/index`